walter-a-jablonowski/cv-maker/tasks/2 - Fixes.md

+- [ ] There is an problem with idx in list tranlation
 - [ ] Shorten the mail
 - [ ] new QR code
 - [ ] move commonly used code from designs